 AI detection and plagiarism checking solve different problems.
 Plagiarism tools compare a text against known published or indexed sources to identify overlap.
 AI detection looks for authorship-style patterns that suggest the text may be machine-generated or strongly machine-shaped.

-How to Use Detector Checker Responsibly
+How to Use AI Detector Checker Responsibly

 FAQ